earmuff-jam/assetalert/setup/dev_install_guide.md

 ### Troubleshooting:

 1. For a first time run, you need to install `vite`.
 Navigate to the folder with `cd /frontend` and run command `yarn`.
+You can also use the command `make runClient`.

 ## Docker
 Installing docker steps is located in docker_guide.md